Do you need to know which is the best countertop oven, countertop convection oven, or even the best toaster oven now?

 But, the most important thing to remember about this countertop compared with the others here is that it will probably outlast them all given Wolf’s obsession with quality.
 If for some reason it doesn’t, it comes with a 5-year warranty.

-Most of the other ovens reviewed here (except Cuisinart, 3-years, and Breville Smart Oven Air, 2-years) are 1-year warranties.
-Some of the warranties in these products are more comprehensive than others, but no other oven warranty reviewed here approaches Wolf Gourmet’s warranty.
-That tells you all you need to know about Wolf’s confidence in the quality of this oven.
+Most of the other ovens reviewed have very short warranty periods.
+A 5 year warranty tells you all you need to know about Wolf’s confidence in the quality of this oven.

 The Wolf Gourmet Countertop Oven is the most expensive oven reviewed here.
 It is also by almost all indications, the most likely to last the longest.